SichangHe/sichanghe.github.io/src/notes/text_editor/vscode.md

-    1. download chrome and install on server: [Google Chrome Web Browser](https://www.google.com/chrome/next-steps.html?platform=linux&statcb=0&installdataindex=empty&defaultbrowser=0). to do this w/o sudo on debian, only extract the `.deb` to somewhere you own and symlink in local bin on `PATH`, something like:
+    1. download chrome and install on server: [Google Chrome Web Browser](https://www.google.com/chrome/next-steps.html?platform=linux&statcb=0&installdataindex=empty&defaultbrowser=0). to do this w/o sudo on debian, only extract the `.deb` to somewhere you own and symlink into local bin on `PATH`, something like:

         ```sh
         mkdir $LOCAL_BIN/chrome